eFAILution/gitlab-component-helper/README.md

 1. Enable debug output and check for error messages
 2. Verify your configuration matches the examples above
 3. Test with a simple, known-working component source
-4. File an issue with debug output and configuration details
+4. Submit an issue with debug output and configuration details

 ---